 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Sales tax exemptions are applied at the point of sale for your solar panels.
-Property tax exemptions allow you to exclude the added value of your solar system when calculating the amount of property tax you need to pay on your home.
+- Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar system.
+Property tax exemptions let you ignore the value added by your solar system when calculating how much property tax you need to pay on your home.

-- Rebates: Solar rebates might be offered by your local utility company, or by your state or county.
-These rebates work as cash back that is applied after you pay for a solar system and before tax credits are calculated.
+- Rebates: Solar rebates might be offered by your county or state, or by your local utility company.
+These rebates work as partial refunds that are applied after you pay for a solar system and before tax credits are calculated.

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of your solar system's cost.
+Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
+A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a given percentage of your solar system's cost.

 The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
-The Clean Energy Credit runs until 2035.
-Solar installation projects started after January 1, 2022 and completed by the end of 2032 may qualify for a 30% tax credit.
-This amount will be decreased slightly on a yearly basis until the current program ends.
-The expansion also makes it easier to get credit for energy storage systems, beginning in 2023.
+For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners may be eligible for a credit for 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
+Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Dothan solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Dothan solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.